Frosr1o2/OmnomOS-Omnom-linux/README.md

     Binary cache for compiled packages

-# Omnom Linux - Because package management should be delicious!
+## Omnom Linux - Because package management should be delicious!

+# When you got iso file?
+I'm Trying work hard but i don't have so much time in this project so i'm thinking release date is 2027 year or 2026 ~9 November yes sorry but i'm do it alone